prajwalsouza/Maze-Solver/README.md

 # Maze Solver
+Solves Mazes taking an image input, along with the starting and ending points.

 There are two Algorithms here which solve mazes.
 One of them is a Shortest Path Algorithm, the other, Minimal Tree Algorithm along with dead end filling.
 Both written in Python.

 The Shortest Path Algorithm takes longer, infact 10 times longer than Minimal Tree - Dead Ending Filling Algorithm.